ComposableFi/emulated-light-client/solana/ics27/README.md

 A Relayer invokes the `deliver` function on the program, passing in packet data and accounts for processing.

-### 2. Packet Verification:
+### 2. Packet Parsing and Verification

 The program verifies that the packet has been authenticated by the IBC core program's account, ensuring its legitimacy.

-### 3. Packet Parsing and Account Verification:

 It parses the packet according to the `svm/borsh-1` standard, ensuring the packet data is correctly serialized/deserialized.
+Where `borsch` is encoding, `svm` is transaction type and `1` is version of implementation.

 Verifies that the accounts specified by the relayer match those included in the packet, ensuring consistency and authenticity.

-### 4. Execution of Cross-Chain Transaction:
+### 4. Execution of Cross-Chain Transaction

 Executes the transaction detailed in the packet, adhering to all specifications and requirements mandated by the ICS27 protocol.

-### 5. ICS Version Compatibility:

-The program operates under the `svm/borsh-1` ICS version, ensuring compatibility with the serialization and deserialization standards.
-Where `borsch` is encoding, `svm` is transaction type and `1` is version of implementation.
+ICS27 executed packets iff it is in stated `PROVED` only.

-### 6. Acknowledgment Handling:
+### 6. Acknowledgment Handling

 Post-execution, the program communicates with the IBC core program, conveying an ACK (acknowledgment) or FAIL status to indicate the outcome of the transaction.

-### 7. IBC Core Program Coordination:
+### 7. IBC Core Program Coordination

 The IBC core program is responsible for updating the packet's status based on the received acknowledgment.
-It manages TIMEOUT scenarios and verifies the port-caller program mapping, ensuring proper transaction flow and integrity.
+It manages `TIMEOUT` scenarios and verifies the port-caller program mapping, ensuring proper transaction flow and integrity.

-## Extensions of initial implementation:
+## Extensions of initial implementation

 The first version of the program will not include:
 - The capability to query the state of other packets, such as ICS20, ICS721, and ICS27 packets, by sequence ID, a feature commonly utilized in cosmos-ibc and by contracts in Osmosis WASM hooks protocols and CVM on Cosmos-CW.